Biography

 1939

-Mercè Rodoreda goes into exile on January 23rd, and leaves her son with her mother, thinking to return soon.
-She leaves Barcelona along with other intellectuals in a library bus belonging to the Institució de les Lletres Catalanes, which takes them to Girona, from where they go to Mas Perxés, in Agullana (Alt Empordà) to go on later to Perpignan and Toulouse, until they reach an 18th-century castle set up to house refugees in Roissy-en-Brie, a town close to Paris.
-There she lives some months with other writers: Anna Murià and her family, C.A.
-Jordana and family, Armand Obiols, Francesc Trabal, etc. In this context, a sentimental relationship begins between Rodoreda and Obiols, who formed a couple in exile.
-World War II shatters the stability of Roissy, forcing them to take flight again: some choose to go into exile in Latin America, and others, such as Rodoreda and Obiols, decide to stay in Europe.
+Rodoreda went into exile on 23rd January, leaving her son with her mother since she thought she would soon be able to return.
+She left Barcelona together with other intellectuals in a library bus of the Institució de les Lletres Catalanes, which took them to Girona.
+From there they went to the Mas Perxés farmhouse in Agullana (Alt Empordà region) and then on to Perpignan and Toulouse, finally settling down in an 18th-century château that had been conditioned to shelter refugees, at Roissy-en-Brie, a town near Paris.
+Mercè lived there for several months with other writers: Anna Murià and her family, C.A.
+Jordana and his family, Armand Obiols, and Francesc Trabal.
+This is where the romantic relationship began between Rodoreda and Obiols, her partner in exile.
+The outbreak of World War II put an end to the situation of stability in Roissy, however, and forced these people to resume their journey: some chose to take exile in Spanish America while others, like Rodoreda and Obiols, decided to remain in Europe.

-1940 - 1944
+1940

 1946

-1947 - 1953
+1947

 1951